How Chiropractic Can Help Breastfeeding

 Breastfeeding can be one of the greatest sources of pride for a new mother.
 It can also be one of the greatest sources of stress.
 Why does it come so easy with some babies and yet can be so challenging with others?
 Breastfeeding is amazing in so many ways.
 Your body creates food that is absolutely perfect for your baby.
 Research shows that there is no replacement for its health benefits.
-Most women (70%) breastfeed their child at birth, but only half of them are still breastfeeding or nursing at 6 months of age.
+Most women (70%) breastfeed their child at birth, but only half of those women are still breastfeeding at 6 months of age.
 Lack of proper resources and support causes this healthy breastfeeding relationship to often fall short.
 Many of these babies have difficulties that respond very well to lactation counseling and specific chiropractic care.
 Let’s talk about what can be done to help!

 · Weak or improper latch